 Tier 2 employees are covered by the PERS 2% at 62 formula with no PERS EPMC.
 Tier 2 employees must contribute 50% of the total normal cost rate for PERS to a maximum of 8% of their salary.
 The District's total normal cost for new members in 2013 is 12.5%.
-The normal cost rate is subject to change over time, as it will be impacted by risk pool demographics and the actuarial assumptions used in retirement benefit funding.
+The total normal cost rate is subject to change over time, as it will be impacted by risk pool demographics and the actuarial assumptions used in retirement benefit funding.
 The three-year final compensation period is used to calculate a Tier 2 employee's retirement annuity.
 Annual pensionable compensation that can be used to calculate final compensation is capped.
-The 2013 cap for District employees is \$136,440.
+The 2013 cap for District employees is \$136,440 The cap is subject to change per the rules of CalPERS.